vtex/shoreline/packages/admin-ui-docs/docs/components/collapsible.md

 For convenience, we provide a hook that already implements the state logic for you.
 It can be very handy if you have a group of collapsible and want to handle the states of each one.
 You should pass the hook return to the `state` property.

-This hook is extracted directly from `reakit/disclosure` with the same props.
-You can check [Reakit docs](https://reakit.io/docs/disclosure/#usedisclosurestate) for detailed info

 ```jsx live
 function Example() {
   const collapsibleState = useCollapsibleState()